Published Jun 1, 2022

 Colored-clay techniques such as agateware are a super fun way to play with pattern on pots.
 Typically with the agateware technique, two balls of contrasting colored clays are briefly wedged together, then thrown on the wheel, and scraped with a metal rib to reveal a lovely marbled pattern.
 But Chris Campbell, a well-known practitioner of colored-clay ceramics, wanted more colors and more pattern, so she started experimenting with the colored-clay technique.

-In this post, an excerpt from the Pottery Making Illustrated archives, Chris shares two of the colored clay techniques she discovered and some lessons she learned in the process. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Pottery Making Illustrated archive, Chris shares two of the colored-clay techniques she discovered and some lessons she learned in the process. – Jennifer Poellot Harnetty, editor

 I have been working with colored clay for more than 25 years, staying mainly with handbuilt work because I thought throwing colored clays was all about mixed-color agateware.
 While this work is interesting, it’s very limiting to someone who loves distinct patterns and images.
 So, I set out to discover how to throw colored clay without losing the patterns I love so much.
 I call this process Intentional Color Placement.
 As usual, the clay had a few lessons to teach me.